cunnie/writings/i_am_become_forever.md

 legitimate, they will let you in.
 They will not check with the DoHS."

 "There are 3 large radar dishes.
 These are massive dishes, weighing 1,500 tons.
+That's right: tons, not pounds.
 You will drive to the nearest one, which is mounted in building 57.
 The building number is unimportant."

 You will need to point the radar to 2.1525" above the horizon.
 And to 146.125º.
 You will need to set the frequence of the radar to exactly 5180.2425 MHz.
 At